theodedeken/theodedeken.github.io/_projects/computer-graphics-demo.md

     - demo
 ---
 A demo of texture mapping and bump mapping with a moving light source.
-Written in WebGL as part of an interactive lesson I gave in a cours in university.
+Written in WebGL as part of an interactive lesson I gave in a course in university.